BU-EC500-SP15/moc-gui-plugins/Alternate-setup-for-Mac.md

 At this point, if you get errors it might be because there are additional functional HaaS APIs added for the HaaS UI but they're not currently implemented in HaaS.

 To fix this, go to the moc-gui-plugins directory.
 Go to "for new haas", and copy the two files: api.py, cli.py.
 Go to the haas directory.
 Go into the second haas directory.
-Copy these files in this directory.
+Copy these files into this directory.
 This operation updates the HaaS API and CLI.

 These files are not actually updated while the HaaS server is running.
 Stop them, then deactivate the virtual environment (with $deactivate).
 Restart the virtual environment and get the server and server-networks running again.